raghavbhasin97/Instagram-Clone/README.md

 ## Features

 - [x] Registeration of new users/ Login functionality.
-- [x] User Home feed that includes and accumulation of User's and Following User's posts.
+- [x] User Home feed that includes an accumulation of User's and Following User's posts.
 - [x] Search for Users on the app.
 - [x] Like, share and comment on posts.
 - [x] Follow other users.